-Our Executive Fellows Program (EFP) is run by world renowned academics, including faculty from Singapore’s Lee Kuan Yew School of Public Policy, the Harvard Kennedy School in the US, and Warwick University in the UK, along with top practitioners from government and non-government sectors.
+Our Executive Fellows Program (EFP) is run by world renowned academics, along with top practitioners from government and non-government sectors.

 View the EFP brochure to find out how you can learn from the best, with the best.